Lessons from my Crazy wine adventure

 I started the project to raise the profiles of grape varieties that I love and think deserve a chance to shine in a top-class wine.
 These include Kisi and Khihkvi in Georgia, Muscaris and Souvignier Gris in Austria, Laški rizling and Rumeni Plavec in Slovenia, Pugnitello in Italy, Debine e Zezë and Mavrud in Albania, and Blaufränkisch in Slovenia and Hungary.

-One of the most exciting finds is the high-acid hybrid grape Pearl of Victoria (Viktória Gyöngye, a Hungarian crossing of Seyve-Villard 12375 and table grape Pearl of Csaba).
+One of the most exciting finds is the hybrid grape Pearl of Victoria (Viktória Gyöngye, a Hungarian crossing of Seyve-Villard 12375 and table grape Pearl of Csaba).
 Its potential for producing high-quality traditional-method fizz is enormous.
 I blended the Pearl of Victoria with 50% Grüner Veltliner (half of which was fermented and aged for six months in oak).
 No-one has done this before, but the result is a very classy sparkling wine from Etyek, Hungary’s first PDO for sparkling wines – although neither of these varieties is allowed in the top category Etyeki Pezsgő wines.
 Being a hybrid, the Pearl of Victoria grapes were sprayed 50% less than the varieties permitted in the Etyek-Buda PDO – Chardonnay, Pinot Noir, Pinot Gris and Pinot Blanc.
 It makes a refreshingly lovely change to sip a sparkling wine that isn’t made from Chardonnay, Pinots or Glera.

 How can I get people excited about a DRV’s eco-friendly credentials?

 During a recent event, while describing the wine, I realised it covers three of the most divisive categories in the sector: natural, orange, hybrid.
 How did that happen?
-It wasn't the intention to make life super-difficult for me.

 But I love this wine.
 And one influencer described it as the best orange wine she’d ever tasted.
 I’m now trying to push it with the term DRV, believing DRV (short for disease-resistant variety) is a more user-friendly term than PIWI (PilzWiderstandsfähig).
 I know it’s going to be a tough sell, but I still think I can make things happen with this wine.
 Show me one that tastes better and is more sustainably produced.